Chantelle Houghton: Media career

 Houghton also had her own post-Big Brother show called Chantelle: Living the Dream.

 In May 2006, she signed a £300,000 deal with Random House to publish her autobiography.
 It was released in October 2006 called Living the Dream which sold 50,000 copies.
-Extracts from the book were read out by Simon Amstell on 14 February 2007 edition of Never Mind the Buzzcocks which caused Preston, who was a guest on the show, to walk off the set.
+Extracts from the book were read out by Simon Amstell on 14 February 2007 edition of Never Mind the Buzzcocks which caused Preston, who was a guest on the show, to angrily walk off the set.

 Houghton was nominated in the Most Popular TV Contender category at the 2006 National Television Awards, but was beaten by Nikki Grahame, herself a former Big Brother contestant.

-Houghton has "written" several columns in magazines, most notably as OK!'s Big Brother 7 columnist and New!'s Big Brother 8 columnist.
-Before becoming New!'s BB8 columnist she had another column in the magazine titled "I Want It Right Now" in which she shared makeup and fashion tips.
+Houghton has written several columns in magazines, most notably as OK!'s Big Brother 7 columnist and New!'s Big Brother 8 columnist.
+Before becoming New!'s BB8 columnist, she used to write another column in the magazine titled "I Want It Right Now" in which she shared makeup and fashion tips.

 In June 2010, Houghton fronted a campaign for People for the Ethical Treatment of Animals, called 'Fight Impotence.
 Go Vegetarian'.

 In September that year, Houghton was named as the new face of the La Senza underwear range.

 Houghton has appeared as a guest on several TV shows since winning Celebrity Big Brother.
 These include: